dchae/canter.nvim/README.md

 **NOTE** - does not come with runners by default, you must add your own.

 - `runners`: table `([file_extension] = runner/interpreter)`
-- `Snacks_terminal_opts`: table of options passed to Snacks.nvim terminal
+- `terminal`: table of options passed to terminal
-  - `win`: window positioning options
-  - `interactive`: whether terminal starts in interactive mode
+  - `type`: type of terminal
+  - `builtin_opts`: options for built-in terminal
+  - `snacks_opts`: options for Snacks.nvim terminal
 - `keymaps`: table of keybindings and their descriptions

 #### Example config